 When you have configured all of the CTs connected to the IoTaWatt, basic configuration is complete.
-Click the Status button to see the IoTaWatt in action.
+Click the pics/StatusButton.png button to see the IoTaWatt in action.

 The following additional information may provide guidance for more advanced installations.

 6.4 Generic CT